-The FBI arrested Steven Nerayoff, a US lawyer known for his work on advising ICOs, including the Canadian ICO Ethereum, and charged him with extortion.
-His case is in the Eastern District of New York.
+The FBI arrested Steven Nerayoff, a US lawyer known for his work on advising ICOs (allegedly including the first ICO issued by Toronto’s Ethereum and Ethereum’s second ICO, The DAO), and charged him with extortion.

-Nerayoff was retained by the Seattle company to assist it to launch an ICO for a commission of 22.5% of all funds raised and 22.5% of all of the coins issued pursuant to the ICO.
-Just before the ICO was to launch, Nerayoff allegedly told his client it would have to pay him almost double the commission (equal to $8.75 million back then) or he would destroy the company and sabotage the ICO.
+According to the complaint, Nerayoff was retained by the Seattle company to assist it to launch an ICO for a commission of 22.5% of all funds raised and 22.5% of all of the coins issued pursuant to the ICO.
+Just before the ICO was to launch, Nerayoff allegedly told his client it would have to pay him almost double the commission (equal to US$8.75 million back then) or he would destroy the company and sabotage the ICO.

 Nerayoff is alleged to have introduced a guy named Michael Hlady to the Seattle company executives.

-Hlady alleged that he was a member of the US secret service and had taken down a head of state.
+Hlady alleged that he was a member of the US Secret Service and that he had taken down a head of state.
 Subsequently, they both allegedly threatened the Seattle company with its destruction unless they paid them more money.

 Nerayoff and Hlady then asked for large sums of money.

 Allegedly, the co-founder let Nerayoff and Hlady stay at her home on one occasion and on that occasion, Hlady allegedly woke the woman up from sleep one night and told her that if the startup did not give him $10 million, he would destroy her and harm her company.

 Nerayoff runs a Blockchain company called Alchemist which allegedly advises the Toronto-based ICO called AION.

 The bio of Nerayoff says he created the concept of ICOs, and says that he co-owns CasperLabs, a proof of stake startup, through a parent company.